 What is Tagging?

-There are some common obstacles which are faced by almost everyone while are tagging are
+There are some common obstacles which are faced by almost everyone:

 Effective methods to Kick-Start Your Tagging Strategies

-- It is important to interact – Everyone should be involved in the chain.
+Everyone should be involved in the chain of tagging strategies.
 Sit down with all the stakeholders, including finance operations and engineering, and make sure you understand what everyone wants and needs.
 You will start developing the best structure for the whole organization, not just one team, once you know what they need.
 If you already have some kind of tag system in place, then your first step would be auditing what exists.
 Before you go any further, make sure the system works for every team.

 - Which specialty unit inside the association should this cost be charged to?